 The best defense against ADA complaints is a good offense.

-Assessing your facilities to determine ADA compliance and putting a plan in place to address issues is the best strategy in avoiding ADA complaints and potential litigation because it establishes a plan for compliance.
+Assessing your facilities to determine ADA compliance and establishing a plan to address issues is the best strategy to avoid ADA complaints and potential litigation.

 Accessible parking and entrances